Authentic Lessons for 21st Century Learning

 Engage

-Students listen to the song "Non-Stop" from the musical "Hamilton" and consider why Alexander Hamilton would describe the U.S. Constitution as his "client" in need of defending.
+Students listen to the song "Non-Stop" from the musical Hamilton and consider why Hamilton would describe the U.S. Constitution as his "client" in need of defending.

 Explore

 Working in collaborative groups, students read the "Debate Over Ratification" article.
-Each group creates two point-of-view statements of three to five sentences each, one on the Federalist viewpoint and one on the Anti-Federalist viewpoint, regarding ratification of the Constitution.
+Each group creates 3–5 statements from the Federalist and Anti-Federalist points of view regarding ratification of the Constitution.

 Explain